Multi-agent orchestration is partly a token economics pattern.

 Build a routing system for work.

+That shift changes the operator’s job.
 The operator designs the flow of intelligence.

 Multi-agent orchestration becomes a cost-control pattern, a quality-control pattern, and a judgment-preservation pattern at the same time.